nchlswhttkr/nchlswhttkr/README.md

 ---

-<p align="center">If you'd like reach me, you can find me on all of these places.
+<p align="center">If you'd like reach me, you can find me on the following places.
 My email is on the sidebar to the left!</p>

 <p align="center">
   <a href="https://nicholas.cloud/">Website</a> &bull;